 What Homeschooling Method Does My Father’s World Use?

-My Father’s World uses the classical approach in its program, teaching the trivium.
-The trivium, which aims to educate children according to the developmental stage they’re at, originates from Greco-Roman times.
+The trivium, which aims to educate children according to their developmental stage, originates from the Greco-Roman times.
 It has recently become more popular in Christian education thanks to Dorothy Sayer’s essay, The Lost Tools of Learning.

 Charlotte Mason Education

 Charlotte Mason (CM) was a homeschooler and classical educator herself.
 She lived in the 1800s and developed a more gentle way of teaching compared to (what she saw as) the harsher classical style used in most schools of her day.
 CM’s style also suited homeschools better than the classical method of her era.

 My Father’s World incorporates a few CM elements into its program, including ‘living books, literature, timelines, Century Books (“notebooking”), and nature walks.

 If you think of Unit Studies, you have to think of learning with your hands.
 Instead of having a course that is just about reading and writing, unit studies lets students use their hands to learn subjects.

 This is great for mixing up the homeschooling approach and changing the pace.
 It also means it’s more fun for both parents and children!